 Who is this course for?

-This three-year degree course is available full- and part-time and is aimed at students who wish to gain a broad understanding of the Social Sciences whilst remaining on-island.
+Stage 3 is available full time 2020-21 and is aimed at students who have completed either Stage 1 and 2 Social Sciences or FdSc Psychology with Criminology.
 The degree attracts students with an interest in the world and the society they live in.
 The degree covers Psychology, Criminology, Social and Economic history and Sociology whilst exploring the themes common to all of the Social Sciences.
 Previous graduates of the programme have gone onto careers in a wide variety of sectors including policing, social work, the public sector and politics.

 What are the entry requirements for the course?